jangler/oracles-randomizer/doc/ages_notes.md

 - Using expert's ring as a weapon
 - Using thrown objects (bushes, pots) as weapons
 - Flipping spiked beetles using the shovel
+- Farming rupees for minigames

 Out of logic:

 - Required damage (damage boosts, falling in pits)
-- Farming rupees for major purchases (150+), or farming for minor purchases without sword, shovel, bracelet, or switch hook
+- Farming rupees for shop purchases
 - Getting initial scent seeds from the plants in D3
 - Getting initial bombs from Goron Shooting Gallery or Head Thwomp
 - Lighting torches using mystery seeds